-Manufacturing is currently experiencing the fourth industrial revolution of its kind with technology advances such as IoT, AI and robotics that are evolving the industry.
+Manufacturing is currently experiencing the fourth industrial revolution of its kind with applications utilizing technologies such as IoT, AI and robotics that are evolving the industry.
 Research suggests that, by 2020, global manufacturers will invest $70 billion in IoT solutions and many manufacturers are implementing IoT devices to leverage predictive maintenance and sophisticated data analytics to improve productivity, availability and add value to their business offerings.

 With the number of smart devices set to reach 31 billion by 2020 and increase to 75 billion by 2025, it’s essential that businesses understand the way these devices are transforming traditional ways of working into dynamic, interconnected systems.
 Through the utilization of IoT, challenges in manufacturing and throughout the supply chain can be minimized by IoT sensors.

 Equipment malfunctions are a key factor contributing to safety incidents, with research finding that around 151 laborers face accidents in the workplace every 15 seconds.
 Ultimately, one of the main ways IoT technology can assist with safety in manufacturing is by increasing the volume of data and reducing the time it takes to get it.
 Rather than entering data manually, live data can be transmitted directly to the control rooms or appropriate areas.
 By implementing AI, data analytics can inform employees immediately of issues either current or pending, resulting in more streamlined processes.
 By analyzing data over an extended period of time, long term exposure can be calculated and potentially hazardous conditions can be detected up in advance to ensure workers are wearing safeguards when necessary.

 Improved Inventory Maintenance